Submitting Patches Back to Master¶

 Subsystem: brief description Longer description...

-- read your changes, doing your own review.
+read your changes, doing your own review.
 The best way to do this is to use the “gitk” tool.
 Look over your own changes critically.
-Make sure they don’t include anything you don’t want to go into the pull request.
+Make sure they do not include anything you don’t want to go into the pull request.
 It is best to read your changes at least several hours after you wrote the code, and preferably the next day.
 Look over them carefully and look for any bugs.

-- test your changes in SITL if possible.
+test your changes in SITL if possible.
 If you can’t run SITL then test your changes in a real vehicle.

-Submitting pull requests¶
+Submitting a pull request¶

-To submit a patch for review and possible inclusion in the official repository, follow these directions:
+To submit a pull request on GitHub for review and possible inclusion in the official repository, follow these directions:

-It is very common, especially for large changes, for the main developers to ask you to modify you pull request to fit in better with the existing code base or resolve some knock-on impact that you may not have known about.
+It is very common, especially for large changes, for the main developers to ask you to modify the pull request to fit in better with the existing code base or resolve some knock-on impact that you may not have known about.
 Please don’t take this the wrong way, we’re definitely not trying to make your life difficult!